BrendanParmer/NodeToPython/docs/README.md

     * Textures

 * In a future version, I plan on having the add-on adding all of the above to the Asset Library for reference
+* You may run into naming conflicts if your addon shares a name with another Blender addon or operator

 ## Bug Reports and Suggestions